• Skip to main content

 • Blitzing lemongrass at home means the dish is coated in the freshest flavor.

-• Using tumeric powder gives the dish a beautiful golden color and earthy essence.
+• Using turmeric powder gives the dish a beautiful golden color and fragrant aroma.

 What you’ll need